Tsidia/pdfToExcel/README.md

 # pdfToExcel

-A utility for extracting engine part information
+A utility that uses state of the art OCR techniques to scan pdf documents, locate tables of interest and compile them into an excel document for further processing.

 Download link: [latest release](https://github.com/Tsidia/pdfToExcel/releases/tag/v1.0.0)
 ##Important Note